Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

 #### ORDER BY

-  use order by clause to sort rows ascending or descending first of all, we need data on users
+  use order by clause to sort rows ascending or descending first of all, we need more data in table users
 ```SQL
 ALTER TABLE users
 ADD salary NUMBER(6,2) CHECK(salary>0);